VALERIE MARGARET BAKER

 Apart from insurance broking, she developed further knowledge and skills in external interests.

 Some of these included chairing various associations, promoting the insurance industry in Europe, attending international conferences as an employer representative, and being active on several committees focused on training and education, and setting accreditation standards.

 During her time at Tolley and Gardener she was elected an Annual Subscriber at Lloyd’s of London and to the board of Meadows Tolley Insurance Brokers Ltd.

-In 1987 Baker also jointly formed Film Insurance Underwriting Agencies Pty Ltd, which she sold in 2011.
+In 1987 she also jointly formed Film Insurance Underwriting Agencies Pty Ltd, which she sold in 2011.

-In 1991 several broking and underwriting interests were sold to Jardine Lloyd Thompson (JLT) in Australia and Baker became the first woman appointed to the board of Jardine Australia Insurance Brokers, as national director – strategic planning with responsibilities throughout the Pacific Rim.
+In 1991 several broking and underwriting interests were sold to Jardine Lloyd Thompson (JLT) in Australia and Valerie became the first woman appointed to the board of Jardine Australia Insurance Brokers, as National Director – Strategic Planning with responsibilities throughout the Pacific Rim.

 After being retained by NIBA to write the first Professional Indemnity Loss Control audit system and authoring the first Gold Book – a Guidance Manual for Professional Insurance Brokers, in 1994 Valerie launched one of the industry’s biggest steps forward – Gold Seal.